Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 • Mail crossword merch to select winners—e.g., mugs, calendars, shirts, etc.

-• Give away a trip to New York to tour the Times and meet the crossword crew (post-pandemic, of course)
+• Give away a trip to NYC to tour the Times and meet the crossword crew

 • Choose a winner and mail them an iPad with a New York Times case since the Crossword app is so much better on a tablet than a phone or computer

-• Give away free Crossword subscriptions to randomly selected superfans who solved the puzzle every day in 2020
+• Give away free Games subscriptions to randomly selected superfans

 Going above and beyond with superfans is always a good idea.
 The community will love it, and it’ll encourage people to play more to unlock surprise rewards for themselves.